The Beatitudes of Matthew 5: A Unique Perspective

 With that being said, this blog will only focus on the first 12 verses of the Sermon on the Mount known as the Beatitudes, even though the whole chapter is considered to be the Beatitudes.
 Know that in your study of scripture that the whole chapter goes together so that you can get the full essence of what Jesus is conveying.

-According to Mr. Jones, the Beatitudes should be group in threes, not twos.
+According to Mr. Jones, the Beatitudes should be grouped in threes, not twos.
 Keep this in mind as I go through each one: thesis, antithesis, synthesis.
 For instance, verses 3-5 should be read as one complete thought because together they complete the thought of the Jesus’ intent.
 I’ll break them down verse by verse first.

 - Blessed are the poor in spirit, for theirs is the kingdom of heaven.